R2K: The Concert: Concert synopsis

 The concert opened with a video montage showing images of Velasquez and footage from her music videos, films, and past live performances.
-As two female dancers lifted by wires performed aerial acrobatics, Velasquez sang excerpts from the chorus of the Backstreet Boys's "Larger than Life" (1999), before disappearing offstage.
+As two female dancers lifted by wires performed aerial acrobatics, Velasquez sang excerpts from the chorus of the Backstreet Boys' "Larger than Life" (1999), before disappearing offstage.
 She reappeared on the upper stage and continued the song while dancing.
 After a costume change, Velasquez began a medley of Jennifer Lopez's "If You Had My Love", "Waiting for Tonight", and "Let's Get Loud".
 She then sat centerstage for a performance of the Carpenters' "One Love" (1971), transitioning directly into Dionne Warwick's "I'll Never Love This Way Again" (1979).
 The next segment opened with Velasquez performing ABBA's "Dancing Queen" (1976), which was mashed with Orleans's "Dance With Me" (1974).
 It was followed with a performance of "I Believe" (1953) and "The Prayer" (1999) alongside Ogie Alcasid and Janno Gibbs.

 During the performance of "On the Wings of Love" (1982), Velasquez was lifted by wires, revealing long skirt panels adorned with butterfly appliqués that billowed out around her as if she was flying towards the audience.
-At the end of the performance, she sat down and spoke to the crowd about falling out of love, before performing Marvin Hamlisch's "Fallin" (1978).
+At the end of the performance, she sat down and spoke to the crowd about falling out of love, before performing Teri DeSario's "Fallin'" (1979).
 She closed the segment with Mariah Carey's "Butterfly" (1997), during which she was taken back to the upper stage by wires.

 The setlist continued with the Isley Brothers' "For the Love of You" (1975), where Velasquez was joined by Eigenmann and Montero.
 The duo added a rap routine to the number.
 She then sang a duet of "Habang May Buhay" (1994) with Jaya, which was followed by a debut performance of "Kailangan Ko'y Ikaw", the main theme song of Velasquez's film of the same name.
 After confessing how she enjoyed recording love themes for films, Velasquez stated, "I never realized that one day, I would be able to sing the theme songs of my own movies", before she sang a medley of her film soundtracks.
-She then sat by the staircase for an acoustic performance of "Sana Maulit Mulit", before continuing with Celine Dion's "That's the Way It Is" (1999).
+She then sat by the staircase for an acoustic performance of "Sana Maulit Muli", before continuing with Celine Dion's "That's the Way It Is" (1999).

-For the final act, Velasquez sang a ballad version of Aerosmith's "I Don't Want to Miss a Thing" (1998) with a brief pyrotechnics display at the conclusion of the number.
+For the final act, Velasquez sang a ballad version of Aerosmith's "I Don't Wanna Miss a Thing" (1998) with a brief pyrotechnics display at the conclusion of the number.
 After the song ended, she thanked the audience before exiting the stage.
 She performed "Written in the Sand" for the encore, which she had introduced as a song she interpreted during the millennium television special 2000 Today.
 She closed the show with a medley of 1980s music: "Fame", "Flashdance...
 What a Feeling", "Build Me Up Buttercup", and "Here Comes the Rain Again".